It’s not about being first…It’s about being last, and seeing these places before they’re forever changed.” -polar explorer Eric Larsen

 But a confession to make – I understood the changes intellectually.
 But only this past year did I know it on a more emotional level.

-Having the mountains five miles from where I’m typing go up in flames and then followed the second punch of floods twice this week with a warning again tonight as I am writing certainly drives that point home for me this past year.
+Having the mountains five miles from where I’m typing go up in flames and followed the second punch of floods twice this week with a warning again tonight as I am writing certainly drives that point home for me this past year.

 I talked about the future of the outdoors with climate change.
 But that future is here.